Real-Skill/javascript-tasks/README.md

             should respond with 401
         when authorization header is missing
             should respond with 401
-        when not connected to DB
-            should respond with 500
+        when it is not connected to DB should respond with 500
     GET /dog/:id
         when asking for non-existing id